Quotes about God to consider…if you think science leads to atheism.

 “As we conquer peak after peak we see in front of us regions full of interest and beauty, but we do not see our goal, we do not see the horizon; in the distance tower still higher peaks, which will yield to those who ascend them still wider prospects, and deepen the feeling, the truth of which is emphasized by every advance in science, that ‘Great are the Works of the Lord’.”

-—Sir Joseph J. Thomson, Nobel Prize winning physicist, discoverer of the electron.
-Thomson, who was a devout Christian, is recognized as the founder of atomic physics.
+—Sir Joseph J. Thomson, the Nobel Prize-winning physicist who is recognized as the founder of atomic physics.
+Thomson was a devout Christian.

 “A scientific discovery is also a religious discovery.
 There is no conflict between science and religion.
 Our knowledge of God is made larger with every discovery we make about the world.”